socomsystems/documentation/admin_manual/installation/source_installation.rst

 After restarting Apache you must complete your installation by running either the graphical Installation Wizard, or on the command line with the ``occ`` command.
-To enable this, change the ownership on your Nextcloud directories to your HTTP user::
+To enable this, change the ownership on your cyfrSpaces directories to your HTTP user::

     chown -R www-data:www-data /var/www/nextcloud/

-.. note:: Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their Nextcloud installation; see :ref:`selinux_tips_label`.
+.. note:: Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their cyfrSpaces installation; see :ref:`selinux_tips_label`.

 To use ``occ`` see :doc:`command_line_installation`.